Meet Zang Atangana, or as everyone here knows him – Freddy – a passionate social worker, a “militant” for a cause and most importantly – a human.

 When he arrived for the interview, first thing he did was he took my notebook and asked if he could take a photo of the sketches I’ve drawn while waiting for him.
 He said that he likes the idea of being “mécéne”.

 “When people do art it doesn’t belong just to them.
 They should share it.
 And others should help them”

 He likes music and dancing (“dancing is like talking”).
 He is also thinking about trying theater classes, as his work with kids as a social animator often requires some acting and games.

 “I am passionate about a lot of things, but I have to be disciplined to have time for all of them.
 I’m trying to follow my feelings so that’s how I choose what to do in the moment”.

-He also mentioned few times that most of all he is interested by people.
+He also mentioned few times that most of all he is interested in people.

 “People are amazing.
 I am fascinated by them”.

 Freddy has a rap group called KMT CLAN together with his younger brother Yann.

 « That means Kamit Clan, “kamit” is a black excellence.”